MarkAdell/my_articles/README.md

 console.log(evenNumbers); // [2, 4, 6, 8]
 ```

-We saw this example when we were explaining the difference between imperative and declarative code.
-Now, let's break down the benefits of writing this code using the `filter` higher-order function:
+Benefits of writing this code using the `filter` higher-order function:
 - It's more concise because we achieved the same task using fewer lines of code.
 - It's more readable because it's declarative, we describe **what** we want, not **how** to do it.
 - It's more reusable because the main filtering logic is implemented once inside the `filter` function, allowing it to be used for different filtering scenarios based on the filtering criteria we provide.
 - It's pure.
 Higher-order functions are often implemented to be pure, so we get all the nice benefits of pure functions.

 So every time we use the iterative, imperative approach, we lose most of these benefits, along with some added drawbacks, such as:
+- The risk of introducing bugs.
 - The risk of writing unreadable code.
-- The risk of introducing bugs, because we implement the logic ourselves.
-- The risk of introducing time complexity issues, because we put together the algorithm ourselves.
+- The risk of introducing performance issues.

+### Examples using higher-order functions

-Now, let's see some more examples of using the built-in JavaScript higher-order functions:
+Let's examples of using some of the built-in JavaScript higher-order functions:

 ```javascript
 const numbers = [1, 2, 3, 4, 5, 6];